Overview

 }

-• str is a pointer to an immutable byte sequence
+• str is a pointer to an immutable backing array of bytes

-• len is a total number of bytes in this sequence
+• len is a total number of bytes in the backing array

 For example: